The pros & cons of using animated GIFs in email signatures

 0 min read

 Animated GIFs are popular.
-The GIF image format is perfect for supporting animations and can be found all over the Internet.
+The GIF image format is perfect for supporting animations and can be found all over the internet.
 An animated GIF in email is also something that's been a staple of email marketing campaigns for years.

 It’s not surprising that animated GIFs in email signatures are popular because they've been around for some time.
 They're attention-grabbing after all.
 However, they should be used with caution.